Psalm 45:17 I will make your name to be remembered in

 with a commitment to serve a period of from 5 to 7 years.

-No pay was given for their services, however, they received
+No pay was given for their services, but they received

 clothing, board and room.
 At the end of the indenture,